MichaelHDesigns/Hodl-Cash/doc/developer-notes.md

 Release notes should be added to a PR-specific release note file at `/doc/release-notes-<PR number>.md` to avoid conflicts between multiple PRs.
-All `release-notes*` files are merged into a single [/doc/release-notes.md](/doc/release-notes.md) file prior to the release.
+All `release-notes*` files are hodlcashd into a single [/doc/release-notes.md](/doc/release-notes.md) file prior to the release.

 RPC interface guidelines